zdharma-continuum/zinit/README.md

-compile {plugin-name}    - compile plugin (or all plugins if --all passed) uncompile {plugin-name}  - remove compiled version of plugin (or of all plugins if --all passed) compiled                 - list plugins that are compiled
+compile {plugin-name}    - compile plugin (or all plugins if --all passed) uncompile {plugin-name}  - remove compiled version of plugin (or of all plugins if --all passed) compiled                 - list plugins that are compiled srv {service-id} [cmd]   - control a service, command can be: stop,start,restart,next,quit; `next' moves the service to another Zshell
 ```

 ### Using Oh-My-Zsh Themes